oxide-byte/explore-fermyon/readme.md

 ## todo

 A Fullstack Todo application build on WASM Leptos as frontend and WASM API with SQLITE modules of Fermyon. https://github.com/oxide-byte/explore-fermyon/tree/master/todo

+## ai

+A simple application calling an LLAMA Service as Serverless